TheDr1ver/WIPSTER/README.md

 (Remember the default password for REMnux is **malware**)

 This will install all the necessary software for WIPSTER to work properly.

+For manual installation, see MANUALINSTALL.md.

 ## USAGE